Chairman's introduction to governance

 The Chairman ensures that Directors update their skills and knowledge required to fulfil their roles on the Board and Committees.
 Ongoing training is provided as necessary and includes updates from the Company Secretary on changes to the AIM rules, requirements under the Companies Act and other regulatory matters.
 Directors may consult with the Company Secretary at any time on matters related to their role on the Board.
 More detail on the experience and capability of the Directors is included in their biographies on the corporate website.

-On 2 July 2018 P Whiting was appointed as an additional independent Non-Executive Director and as a member of the Board's Remuneration and Nomination Committees.
-His biography can be found in the 2019 Annual Report on page 33 and on the Group website.
+On 1 December 2019 M Biddulph was appointed as an additional independent Non-Executive Director and as a member of the Board’s Nomination Committee (to which she was appointed Chair in March 2020).
+Her biography can be found in the 2020 Annual Report on page 41 and on the Group website.

 Principle 7 – Evaluate Board performance based on clear and relevant objectives, seeking continuous improvement